-CCP's inaugural Echo Chamber represents a series of occasional, ongoing public programs showcasing current emerging research in all areas of photography, including historical research, technology, communications and contemporary discussion.
+CCP’s Echo Chamber presents a series of occasional, ongoing public programs showcasing current emerging research in all areas of photography, including historical research, technology, communications and contemporary discussion.

 Applications to present research for future Echo Chamber public programs are welcome.